awsdocs/amazon-application-discovery-user-guide/doc_source/gen-prep-agents.md

   For example, if your home region is `eu-central-1`, you'd use `https://arsenal-discovery.eu-central-1.amazonaws.com:443`
 + Access to Amazon S3 in your home region is required for auto\-upgrade to function\.
 + Create an AWS Identity and Access Management \(IAM\) user in the console and attach the existing `AWSApplicationDiscoveryAgentAccess` IAM managed policy\.
 This policy allows the user to perform necessary agent actions on your behalf\.
-For more information about managed policies, see [AWS Managed \(Predefined\) Policies for Application Discovery Service](security-iam-managed-policies.md)\.
+For more information about managed policies, see [AWS managed policies for AWS Application Discovery Service](security-iam-awsmanpol.md)\.
 + Check the time skew from your Network Time Protocol \(NTP\) servers and correct if necessary\.
 Incorrect time synchronization causes the agent registration call to fail\.

 **Note**